• Skip to primary navigation

 Instructions

-• Combine milk, almond butter, honey, cocoa powder and vanilla in a mason jar (or any container) and whisk until smooth and lump-free.
+• Mix wet ingredients.
+Combine milk, almond butter, honey, cocoa powder and vanilla in a mason jar (or any container) and whisk until smooth and lump-free.

-• Add the oats, chia seeds and salt.
+• Mix in the dry ingredients.
+Add the oats, chia seeds and salt.
 Stir to combine.
 Cover and refrigerate for at least 6 hours or overnight.

-• Before serving, top with sliced bananas, sliced almonds, and an extra drizzle of almond butter.
+• To serve.
+Top with sliced bananas, sliced almonds, and an extra drizzle of almond butter.

 Notes